-This fun chromatography with leaves experiment will teach both the amazing physical science of chromatography and the botany of why deciduous leaves change colors in autumn.
+This fun chromatography with leaves experiment will teach both the amazing chemistry of chromatography and the botany of why deciduous leaves change colors in autumn.

 This post contains affiliate links.